akele-guzay/MGHD-OH-GIS-Workshop/README.md

             2. then input the right information and click save
             3. exit editing mode and save changes to layer
         4. Click on the attribute table so we can see what we entered
-        5. Let’s say you want to calculate the length of our road – 3 ways to do this
+        5. Let’s say you want to calculate the length of our paths – 2 ways to do this
             1. toggle the editing icon on attribute table view
-            2. click ‘Open field calculator’ (ctrl+i)
+               2. click `Open field calculator` (ctrl+i)
                   1. fill in the following info:
-                    1. Output field name: road_length
+                    1. Output field name: length
                     2. output field type: decimal number (real)
                     3. Expression box: $length
                     4. press ‘OK’
-            3. Another method:
-                1. processing → toolbox
-                2. type: add geometry
-                    1. input layer: choose the road layer
-                    2. calculate using: project crs
-                    3. Click ‘Run’ → creates a new layer
-            4. Easy way for quick measurements
+            2. Easy way for quick measurements
                 1. click the ‘measure line’ on top
                 2. click along the line → write click when you’re done
-                3. Question: What’s the length of the runway?
+                   a.
+Question: What’s the length of the runway?
                 4. click on the ‘pan map’ hand icon

+#### Stylizing our wash points and paths 💄
+    f) Let’s say we want to change the color of our wash points based on number of taps and the shape of the icons
+        1. right click on the hand washing layer → properties → symbologies → categorized (this is for discreet values)→ change value to `tap#` → click classify at the bottom → apply
+        2. click Labels → single label → `tap#`
+        3. Question: change the marker and color of the road and label it with ‘road length’